Willi Castro Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.
+- The Guardians pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Guardians' 3.97 team ERA ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (146 total, 1.1 per game).
+- The Guardians allow the eighth-fewest home runs in baseball (152 total, 1.1 per game).

-- His last appearance came for the Los Angeles Angels on Monday when the righty threw 5 2/3 innings against the Philadelphia Phillies, surrendering five earned runs while giving up four hits.
+- In his most recent appearance on Wednesday, the righty tossed five innings against the Minnesota Twins, allowing two earned runs while surrendering four hits.

+- The 24-year-old has a 3.03 ERA and 9 strikeouts per nine innings across 22 games this season, while giving up a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.